gdfbarbosa/codage/content/blog/03-verify-keys-using-gpg.md

 ---
-title: "Codage #3 - Verify your downloads using GPG keys
+title: "Codage #3 - Verify your downloads using GPG keys"
 date: "2023-01-13 11:15:01"
 description: Verify your downloads using GPG keys
 ---